Almost all dogs bark. It’s normal for dogs to vocalize!

 WHY?
 I saved this one for last because, the rest of the investigation should hopefully help you in answering this question!

-Keep in mind that, although vocalizing can be a sign of separation anxiety, there are often other behaviours you should be aware of that can better help you to make a more informed diagnosis.
+Keep in mind that, although vocalizing can be a sign of separation anxiety, there are often other behaviors you should be aware of that can better help you to make a more informed diagnosis.

 These might include things like: urinating or defecating in the house only in your absence, pacing, showing stress signals, destruction of household items, their crate, or doors, just to name a few.